Skip to content

 18_mwe_drp317_berea_raw_porosity_perm

 Runs the current image-to-network workflow on the DRP-317 Berea sandstone volume and compares porosity and apparent permeability against the experimental values reported for the same rock sample.
+The notebook now evaluates PoreSpy snow2, PREGO, and native maximal-ball extraction on the same selected ROI.

 The corresponding narrative report is documented in Verification & Validation / Validation / DRP-317 Berea Notebook Report.